apache/pinot/docs/contribution_guidelines.rst

 .. note::

-If you checkin third-party code or files, ensure they are distributed under Apache, MIT or BSD-3 licenses.
+If you checkin third-party code or files, please make sure you review Apache guidelines:

+* `Licences that can be included <https://www.apache.org/legal/resolved.html#what-can-we-include-in-an-asf-project-category-a>`_

+* `Licences that may be included <https://www.apache.org/legal/resolved.html#what-can-we-maybe-include-in-an-asf-project-category-b>`_

+* `Licenses that should not be included <https://www.apache.org/legal/resolved.html#what-can-we-not-include-in-an-asf-project-category-x>`_

+Once you determine the code you are pulling in adhere to the guidelines above, go ahead pull the changes in.
 Do not add license headers for them.
 Follow these instructions to ensure we are compliant with Apache Licensing process:

 * Under ``incubator-pinot/licenses`` add a LICENSE-<newlib> file that has the license terms of the included library.